 However, medical products from the U.S. are highly regarded in Mexico due to high quality, after-sales service, and pricing, compared to competing products of similar quality.
 Consequently, U.S. medical equipment and instruments have a competitive advantage and are in high demand in Mexico.

 Mexico does not have a reimbursement system like the one in the United States.
 Public healthcare institutions purchase the products for their services in quarterly or annual quantities in advance and do not charge patients per product or event.
-Patients receive all the products included for their care with no charge.
+Patients receive all the products included for their care without charge.

 Reimbursement for care only exists for patients with private healthcare insurance coverage.
 However, there is not a general reimbursement policy for all insurance companies.
 Each company determines prices and reimbursement according to its own policy.

 Challenges remain for many U.S. companies in achieving formulary listings for the many health coverage providers in Mexico.
 There are also limitations on U.S. companies competing with domestic manufacturers in public hospital tenders, thus giving preference to domestic Mexican products.
-For instance, Mexico introduced a limitation in 2008 which applies to value-added content requirements under Free Trade Agreements as a condition for non-Mexican-based manufacturers to participate in bids.
-In recent years, some companies have been able to side-step this requirement by working with local suppliers who provide the equipment in tandem with local services to which these same content requirements are not applied.

 Procurement & Tenders